 Up until that point we were RN surplus and commercial vehicle spares merchants, and now all of a sudden, moving into the antiques market, we were in urgent need of a basic business plan!
 So, having unloaded the last lorry-full of Trinity house kit, and whilst looking at the sea of red beacons in our yard, my Father said, “We’ll need a name.”, followed swiftly by; “How about Trinity Marine?”.

 From seeming too obvious & too easy it quickly felt right.
-We instantly enjoyed the fact that the connotations of quality, safety & dependability that comes with the name Trinity and lighthouses matched up with what we known for and with the way we had always done business.
-With very little time and with no marketing experience,, it stuck.
+We instantly enjoyed the fact that the connotations of quality, safety & dependability that comes with the name Trinity.

 It wasn’t for quite a while until we realised, with all the fakes and profiteering we saw in the antiques market, how appropriate our name would be.
-Let alone, the coincidence that many of our items can be considered as three different marine genres all at the same time; antique/collectible, decor or chandlery.
-Trinity, marine.
+Let alone, the coincidence that many of our items can be considered as three different marine genres all at the same time; antique/collectable, decor or chandlery.
+Trinity, Marine.